 This course will blend synchronous and asynchronous modes of instruction with in-person instruction.
 Some lectures will be recorded and posted to Canvas, where students will also conduct group discussions.
-However, our weekly meetings on Monday evenings from 5:40 to 8:40 p.m. are compulsory and will be crucial to conveying the essential concepts of our semester's deliberations of History .
+However, our weekly meetings on Monday evenings at 6:00 to 8:40 p.m. are compulsory and will be crucial to conveying the essential concepts of our semester's deliberations of History .
 You are expected to be available for the full three hours every time this class is scheduled to meet.
+Note: We will most likely not meet the full three hours, but it is important that you be present.